 If your name is associated with the account, either as the owner, co-owner or signatory – then you typically have to report the money.

-Practice Pointer: Under the streamlined procedures, you can seek to have the value of money that does not belong to you excluded from the penalty base, since that money is not yours.
+Practice Pointer: Under the streamlined procedures, you can seek to have the value of money that does not belong to you excluded from the penalty base of the delinquent FBAR penalty computation, since that money is not yours.

 FBAR Threshold Filing Requirement